 - Help spot problems or raise trouble flags (In the case of Google, problems are reported in Webmaster Tools)

 In XML Sitemaps, we generally include all the URLs of our site to help search engines discover most of our URLs.
 We can also create XML Sitemaps for other content like videos and mobile web pages to make them easily discoverable by search engines.
 In this post, I will cover most of the XML Sitemaps and will talk about videos and mobile sitemaps in a future post.

 Location of XML Sitemap

 Always remember, Google is not the only search engine out there.
-For Google and Bing, XML Sitemaps can be easily submitted via Google Webmaster Tools and Bing Webmaster Tools but for all other search engines, the only way to figure out the location of your XML Sitemap is through the robots.txt file.
+For Google and Bing, XML sitemaps can be easily submitted via Google Search Console and Bing Webmaster Tools.
+For all other search engines, the only way they can figure out the location of your XML sitemap is through your robots.txt file.
 (For more details, see our complete robots exclusion guide.)